jfjlaros/retrofont/docs/config.rst

 .. figure:: images/c64_font_P.png

-    Commodore 64 font as primary font.
+    Primary font using the Commodore 64 character set.

 In this instance, characters from 0x20 to 0x5f are mapped to position 0x20 onward in the primary character set.
 Likewise characters from 0x00 to 0x1f are